JonasFockstedt/neovim-config/README.md

 Here's my personal configuration when using Neovim.

-All files are supposed to be in the configuration file for Neovim (`nvim´).
+All files are supposed to be in the configuration file for Neovim (`nvim`).